Brand Identity 101: Finding your sweet spot in the digital space

 Instagram account, Humans of New York, relies heavily on its human-interest stories, accompanied by a photo of the individual.
 The layout is at its minimal to retain focus on the story and featured person.
 The audience loves it because of how raw the brand represents itself, true to the name of the brand – nothing fancy, just being real.
 They are also an exception to the apparent rule, “no long caption on Instagram because no one has that much patience to read”.

-FINALLY, YOU GOT TO STICK TO THE RULES YOU SET.
+FINALLY, YOU GOT TO STICK TO THE GUIDE THAT YOU SET.

 Once you are set on the brand’s personality and style, the only thing left is to be consistent to eventually be visible.
 With consistency across every platform, the brand’s identity will become familiar to the audience.